john7rho/orpheus_website/README.md

 To run the app, run `FLASK_APP=app.py` initially to set up the flask app.
 Then all future executions can be done with the `flask run` command.

-For Windows computers, it may be necessary to run `python app.py` instead.
+If this does not work (such as on some Windows computers), it may be necessary to run `python app.py`.

 Once the web server is up and running, open up your browser and visit